KonradStanski/androidAutomate/README.md

 6. convert openApp to open a fresh copy of the app every time []
 7. record and replay input from all /dev/input/event# numbers and hardware devices []
 8. proper object oriented class structure for API [X]
+9. add availability to go to sepcific tasks within an app []

 ### CHANGELOG